rmrresearch/GhostFragment/docs/source/developer/design/overview.rst

    Brought up in the performance consideration, general applicability of fragment-based methods requires the resulting approximation to be accurate.

+Generality.
+   We want GhostFragment to be able to house as many fragment-based methods as possible.
+This requires having an overall architecture which is as applicable as possible.

 ***********************
 Design of GhostFragment
 ***********************

+This section presents a top-down view of GhostFragment.
+Starting with the overall architcture.

 Architecture Overview
 =====================